MithunRamKumar07/Kafka-SpringBoot/Rabo/ReadMe.md

 * Used lombok to avoid the boilerplate getters and setters code.
 * Input validation and security aspects have not been implemented as the main focus was on the event driven architecture
 * ****

-Answers for Part 2 and Part 3 are below

-### Part 3 - How to handle increase in volume of data

-As per the kafka architecture, the partition is where the actual event data are stored.
-A topic will have several partitions.
-The default number of partitions per topic is 3 and can be configured/altered using a Java config file.

-In-case there is a sudden surge in events(when the threshold for partitions is reached), the partition size needs to be increased.
-For Apache kafka,this is taken care by the zookeeper.
-The increase in partitions in leader broker means that the follower brokers(where event data is replicated) will also have to scale up their partition count.

-Based on the flavour of Kafka(Apache/Confluent) used, the logic of auto-scaling of partitions  might differ.
-This way, the consumers would not feel the latency , even when there are more events.

-* ****

-### Part 2 - How to enrich messages

-Below are my "thoughts" for the question.
-Per my research about embed.ly, I found that it helps us to embed media from another source (like a youtube video) in our webpage without having to redirect to the actual source.
-Keeping that in mind, our solution would be to add a field in our POJO , that would have the links of the media content from our webservers.
-This will be rendered it on our front end web page.
-To render those content, we might use Kafka streams.
-Regarding the storage of the media content, NoSQL databases can be used.
-* ****